East Campus (Western Michigan University): History

 The original tract of land on which the Western State Normal School was built was donated by the City of Kalamazoo.
 It consisted of 20 acre on Prospect Hill, overlooking the city, accessible either by walking up from Davis Street on the east or via Asylum Road (now known as Oakland Drive).

 The first building, the Administration Building (East Hall), was completed and occupied on September 1, 1905.
 John Charles Olmsted of the renowned Olmsted Brothers landscape firm had devised a landscape and planting plan for the new campus.
 The plan was well received, but financial considerations prevented it from being implemented.
 By 1909 two wings had been added to the first building.

 Further buildings were erected on the Prospect Hill until the university began to construct its West Campus in the late 1940s.
 Many aspects of East Campus were left "as is" during the move to the West Campus, with many undesirable items simply left behind.
 This includes anything from old announcements and bulletins left hanging on the walls to old audio/visual equipment.
 The 1970 campus plan's only defined plan for East Campus was for the maintenance and athletics facilities along Stadium Drive and for "park areas" along Davis Street.

 Some of the space was used by university's Art Department for studio use and occasional faculty office space.
 East Hall housed the Western Michigan University Archives in the old school gymnasium.
 There was little to no renovation to the original gym, as the original floor was intact, along with fitness ropes that hung from the ceiling.

 East Hall was listed with the National Register of Historic Places in 1978, and the East Campus was placed on the register in 1990 as the Western State Normal School Historic District.

 Both of these historic places were delisted by NRHP on March 7, 2017.

+Walwood Hall, built in 1938 and originally used as a student union and the first dormitory.
+It is home to the Graduate College, the Medieval Institute, the WMU Office of Research and Innovation, the Southwest Michigan Small Business Development Center, and several other academic and administrative offices.

-With the construction of the Richmond Center for the Visual Arts, artist's studios were no longer located in East Hall, leaving only the University's archives collection located in East Hall until moving to the new Charles C. and Lynn L. Zhang Legacy Collections Center in 2013.
+With the construction of the Richmond Center for the Visual Arts in 2008, artist's studios were no longer located in East Hall, leaving only the University's archives collection located in East Hall until moving to the new Charles C. and Lynn L. Zhang Legacy Collections Center in 2013.